dmitriy-b/docker-ram-dumper/README.md

 - `-base-docker-url string`: Base Docker URL (default "http://localhost")
 - `-dump-tool string`: Tool to use for memory dump, `procdump`, `dotnet-dump` or `dotMemory` (default "procdump")
 - `-timeout duration`: Global timeout for the tool to exit (default 0 or 10 minutes if -monitor is set)
+- `-install`: Install dump tool in the container and exit (default false)

 ### Example